distributev/rundeck-prototype/README.md

 Rundeck is an open source automation service with a web console, command line tools and a WebAPI.
 It lets you easily run automation tasks across a set of nodes.

 The scope of this project is to prototype Rundeck as being effectively used as a user interface / API interface on top of an existing Java commandline and server program.
 The existing Java program is https://github.com/distributev/mailmerger

+# Project Deliverables

+* Required project source code pushed to this github repository
+* Document with detailed and clear steps how to achieve everything described in the below section called How Testing Will Be Done
+* rundeck-customization-guide document with separate paragraphs which explain the steps required (with screenshots) ** How to change the logo in rundeck user interface?
+** How to customize the rundeck color scheme?
+** How to add new menu items in the rundeck menu bar?
+How to hide / remove menu items from the rundeck menu bar?
+** How to add new UI components in the rundeck user interface?
+How to hide / remove UI components from the rundeck user interface?

 The existing mailmerger Java program is composed of 2 parts